 How can I report chart discrepancies?

 You are encouraged to bring charting errors to our attention.
 Every FAA Aeronautical product contains contact information and brief instructions for reporting charting errors.
-You may contact us by mail, telephone, and email:
+You may contact us via our Web Portal: Aeronautical Inquiries or by calling 800-638-8972 (toll free, U.S. only).

 Chart User's Guide